I’m Kate W. Welcome to my blog.

-I spent my graduate school years in Eugene, Oregon, which I miss dearly, though the sharp pangs happen less frequently these days.
+I spent most of my 20s in graduate school in Eugene, Oregon, which I miss dearly, though the sharp pangs happen less frequently these days.
 I currently live in the Deep South, where I have been teaching college English for the past dozen or so years.
 I share a house with my sweet wheelchair dachshund (Egon), and my brilliant and charming husband (CW), and our adorable and intense and charming boy/girl twins, (L and E).
 Oh, and in March 2020, we adopted a rescue puppy, Harriet.

 The title of this blog is a reference to a line from William Faulkner’s As I Lay Dying — a line that inspired many things in my life.
 Some of them, like blogs, are ephemeral, others permanent.